desmondlzy/embroidery-streamlines/README.md

 ## Cite Us, and Reach Out!

 Knowing our work being helpful to others means a lot to us!
-I'd be happy about knowing how our work creates some values for you.
+It will make my day to know how our work creates some value for you!
 Drop me a [note](mailto:desmondzyliu@gmail.com) anytime.

 Please consider citing us if you use our project.